Youth Advisory Council

 Career development for youth today is critically important, as the population of youth and the demand for more sophisticated skills is higher than ever.
 Young people are full of potential — they are informed, talented, and tech-savvy — but they may not be equipped to use their abilities to help other people.
 You can provide the tools and the confidence necessary for them to use these special skills for positive change.

 Aside from increasing their creativity, confidence, and their sense of independence, being a part of a youth advisory council will also build valuable knowledge and skills.
 These include:

 In addition, having more exposure to the operations of your organization and to communicating with adults is excellent pre-professional preparation for future employment.

 The ILRC Youth Advisory Council raises awareness about issues affecting the community and youth.
 Our Council focuses on service and volunteerism to support existing programs and create new service projects, while increasing the number of youth involvement in our projects.

 I strongly feel that being a part of the YAC has inspired youth in my community to get involved in service.
 Many of my peers have contacted me and asked, “How can I help?”...
 It’s great that my

 community is gaining interest in service and I think with what I have learned from being on the YAC that I can help them find opportunities to volunteer. — Rachel Ley, 14

 WHY A YOUTH ADVISORY COUNCIL WORKS AT THE ILRC

-Having a youth advisory council enables The ILRC to better represent the people it serves and to inform a larger section of the community.
-Employees and partners The ILRC form stronger connections with the community’s youth, and gain greater insight into the needs of young people.
-As a result, our programs reach wider audiences and make more authentic impact.
+Having a youth advisory council enables The ILRC to better represent the people it serves and to inform a larger section of the community, employers, and partners.
+The ILRC forms stronger connections with the community’s youth and gains greater insight into the needs of young people.
+As a result, our programs reach wider audiences and make a more authentic impact.
 Today’s youth are eager to be involved in issue areas that are important to them.
 Their energy and fresh perspectives make for innovative new solutions.